KPRC (AM): Change from music to talk, final years under Hobby ownership (1977–1992)

 Beginning in 1977, KPRC dropped music and changed to a news/talk station.
-KPRC showed improvement in the spring 1977 Arbitron ratings from a year ago, this time averaging 17,200 listeners per week and ranking eighth in Houston/Galveston.
+KPRC showed improvement in the spring 1977 Arbitron ratings from a year ago, this time averaging 17,200 listeners per 15 minutes and ranking eighth in Houston/Galveston.

 In 1979, KPRC hired Anita Martini as sports director.
 She was reportedly the first woman to become a radio sports director in a major media market.

-KPRC's final season broadcasting Houston Astros games was in 1980.
-The Astros broadcasting rights moved to KENR in 1981.
+After the 1980 season, KPRC lost the Astros broadcasting rights to KENR in 1981.
+However, KPRC resumed Houston Rockets broadcasts from 1981 to 1985.

 In 1983, the Hobby family corporation was renamed H&C Communications, and it sold the Houston Post to the Toronto Sun Publishing Corporation.
-Under "More Information" section: "Following the sale of the Houston Post in 1983, the family reorganized their broadcast holdings as H&C Communications."

-After decades of being affiliated with NBC, KPRC changed to the CBS Radio network in February 1988.
+After decades of being affiliated with NBC, KPRC changed to the CBS Radio Network in February 1988.

 Ten years after the last game broadcast on KPRC, the Houston Astros signed a new contract with KPRC in November 1990 following a mutual agreement with previous station KTRH to end their contract one year early.